Family Law in Thailand

 FAMILY LAW in Thailand is primarily codified in the Civil and Commercial Code.
 The legal system of Family Law in Thailand is based on the European Civil Law system with main influences from the French Civil Law.
 In Civil Law the general rule is codified and works from the top general written law down.
 Thai law is not made by judges or by judicial decisions based on custom and precedent (as in common law), but in practice it is impossible to understand Civil Law without also taking into account relevant decisions of courts.
 In practice it is often difficult to understand the specifics of written laws without also taking into account previous court rulings and relevant Supreme Court judgments and opinions on specific sections or elements of the law applied.

+A court or judge can in any case not rule in conflict with the Civil and Commercial Code.
 The main collection of Family Laws Thailand can be found in the Civil and Commercial Code (Book 5).
-Below the relevant section of the Thailand Civil and Commercial Code (a full index of the code can be found here...):
+Below the relevant section of the Thailand Civil and Commercial Code with links to relevant family law related sections (a full index of the Thailand civil and commercial code can be found here...):

 - Book I Title I, Natural Persons